 A Peek at the Fun: Have you heard of the Murder in the Dark Game?
 It’s a really fun game to play with older kiddos, youth and adults!
 And so simple to add to your next party.

-We know that murder in the dark sounds more like a nightmare than a fun party game…but trust us, it’s a blast to play.
-Danetta plays this murder in the dark game with her family all of the time and it’s so fun.
+We know that murder in the dark sounds more like a nightmare than a fun party game…but trust me, it’s a blast to play.
+I play this murder in the dark game with my family all of the time and it’s so fun.
 Plus, it’s so simple to put together and requires no planning.
 And is perfect for large groups.

-We will show you how we play, and give you some ways to tweak it depending on who you are playing with.
+I will show you how I play, and give you some ways to tweak it depending on who you are playing with.

 Fun Murder in the Dark Game:

 Murder in the Dark is basically a suspenseful hide and go seek game played in the dark with a little mystery of who is “killing” off the players.

 It’s played in the dark, with a designated “murderer” and it’s up to the rest of the players to discover who the guilty person is while trying to stay alive.

 My family and I started to play this game when the youngest child was 10 and he loved it.
 I’m not sure I would recommend playing with younger kids because it’s played in the dark and could get scary.
 With that being said, you need to know your audience and cater the rules to them.

 - Any Type of Cards: Face Cards, Uno Cards, Old Maid…anything will work.
 You will need one card for each player.

 - A place to place that is big enough for a group to walk around, and is free from things on the ground so your players won’t trip.
 This can be played outside, in a house, or any building.